jaegz/seejaeger/src/pages/blog/2019-03-05-interview-prep-strings.md

 title: 'The Technical Interview: Reversals & Palindromes'
 date: 2019-03-05T20:06:10.853Z
 description: >-
-  A collection of common reversal manipulations to practice while preparing for a technical interview.
+  A collection of string and integer algorithms to practice while preparing for a technical interview.
 Useful for the following roles: Frontend Engineer, Frontend Developer, Full Stack Developer, Full Stack Engineer, Software Engineer, Etc. Keep in mind that these are not the only solutions.